open-cluster-management/cert-manager-chart/stable/ibm-cert-manager/README.md

 Certificate Manager resource needs are very minimal, so no additional resources needed apart from what IBM CLoud Private needs.

 ## Installing the Chart
+IBM-Cert-Manager is automatically installed with ICP version 3.1.0 and later.
+Installation instructions are provided as a reference in case IBM-Cert-Manager needs to be reinstalled.

 Full installation instructions, including details on how to configure extra functionality in cert-manager can be found in the [getting started docs](https://cert-manager.readthedocs.io/en/latest/getting-started/).